hslatman/balena-sdk-go/README.md

 This SDK uses the Balena OData API to retrieve and update data.
 The OData implementation is not generic and mostly geared towards the Balena API.
+It was inspired by the implementation in [gosip](https://github.com/koltyakov/gosip).

 ## TODO